Bad Policy, Inept Performance: TennCare’s Management Track Record

 Tennessee’s Failure or Refusal to Respect Due Process

 Tennessee has compounded the problems it has created for applicants and enrollees by its persistent refusal to provide an appeal process by which to challenge erroneous eligibility determinations.

 Due process has been a fundamental requirement of Medicaid for half a century.
 Guaranteed by both the Constitution and the Medicaid Act, an individual’s right to appeal the denial or termination of coverage is an important accountability mechanism for the program, and an essential protection for the health and safety of individuals.
 Tennessee’s chronic refusal to respect due process is documented in a series of class action lawsuits successfully challenging the state’s eligibility policies and processes.
 The first court orders were entered in a case filed in 1979.
 Subsequent orders were entered to reinstate tens of thousands of individuals with disabilities whose coverage was terminated without notice or ability to appeal.
-The most recent case, which produced the 2014 injunction requiring the state to provide appeals for those whose applications had been lost or delayed was only lifted in 2019.
+The 2014 injunction requiring the state to provide appeals for those whose applications had been lost or delayed was only lifted in 2019.
 Within 15 months, Tennessee was back in court in the massive new case challenging its refusal to allow appeals to families whose TennCare coverage had been wrongfully terminated.

 TennCare’s Barriers to Enrollment for People with Disabilities